-Finding a bike rental on a budget in most any major city these days is rather easy.
+Finding a bike rental on a budget in many major cities these days is rather easy.
 It's also an excellent strategy.

 In urban Europe, bike-friendly conditions abound.
 Lanes devoted exclusively to bicycles are common and easy to use.
 Places to park a bike are provided at points of interest.
 In many historic city centers, car parking spaces are scarce and expensive.
 Accommodating bikes is seen as a way to encourage people to skip driving.

 Let's consider Austria's capital city of Vienna as an example.

 A bike rental on a budget in Vienna makes sense.
 It is a fairly compact city, but you're likely to walk for many hours as you enjoy its unique attractions.
 The inviting boulevards and grandiose architecture invite visitors to extended explorations.

 If taking a guided motor tour of the city isn't in your budget, consider a cheap bike rental alternative called City Bike.